-What’s stopping AMC from squeezing today is the lack of volume from retail investors as a unit.
+What’s stopping AMC from squeezing today is the lack of buying pressure from retail investors as a unit.

 Retail investors took AMC from $2 to $22 together.

-As a unit, we also took the stock price from $14 to $72 per share.
+As a unit, they also took the stock price from $14 to $72 per share.

 So, what’s next?